–

 Here is the culrpit.
 It is quite a common part known by many names and brands, namely a Camdec 97226.
 I purchased a replacement part made by Tekonsha from Amazon which had a very ominous review attached.
 Apparently this particular reviewer’s solenoid was not manufactured very well and the crimped cap popped off.
 The internal solenoid bridged to ground and started a fire for him.
 I decided to hedge against this by wrapping the assembly in electrical tape hoping that it is strong enough to hold back the spring forces of the solenoid.
 Time will tell I suppose.

+With some spousal assistance I located the chamber which housed this solenoid and the solenoid itself by asking her to repeatedly turn the ignition from run to off and listening and feeling for the clunk.
 In my coach it is behind a box labelled “Battery mode solenoid and relays”.
 Fitting enough.
 This box housed the solenoid to completely disconnect the coach batteries from the house 12v system (for storage or maybe something else), and this unit works fine.
 The other solenoid we were looking for was well buried and took a lot of effort to remove.
 It’s important to note that you are working in a box that has very large power lines in close proximity with very large grounds.
 If you were to play inside this box without disconnecting ALL batteries, AND household AC so that your converter isn’t powered, fantastic fire, explosion and personal injury could result.
 Take proper safety precautions!

 After wrestling the old unit out and installing the new one it’s fairly easy to see the source of the failure.
 Now bearing in mind, a direct connect solenoid is probably the WORST way to accomplish charging your coach batteries from the alternator, the implementation in my particular motorhome is an abysmal failure.
 Leaving a voltmeter on my coach batteries and cranking the engine you can see the coach batteries dip down to 10v.
 Yes folks, the geniuses connected the solenoid to a line that is hot in both the run AND start positions.
 Attempting to crank the motorhome while this solenoid is engaged each and every time you start the motorhome will kill it in short order.
 There is also some question as to what happens when your generator is running, converter is charging and directly connected to your chassis battery as well as your alternator.
 Can you back feed an alternator?
 Is that bad for it?
 Who knows!